regsah/Regsahs-DataStructure-Implementations/README.md

 - it is private.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Notes: Since it is a template class, it can take different types of homogenous data and it should be declared with the standard template class declaration
+Note: Since it is a template class, it can take different types of homogenous data and it should be declared with the standard template class declaration
 (ex: LinkedList<int> myLinkedList(X);)